Firpo7/Automate-a-RE-challenge-for-Beginners/README.md

 # Various approach to automate to a reversing challenge

 ## **Introduction**
-In this writeup I would introduce some ways to approach by scripting and automate, with different tools, a reverse engineer challenge.
+In this writeup I will introduce different approaches to a simple reverse engineering challenge, using different tools, and by producing scripts to automate the process.

-The target people are they who doesn't know much about automate a reversing challenge but knows something on reversing engineering in general, the scripts I will show in this file are only introductive
+This tutorial is recommended for people that do not know much about automating a reversing challenge, but they know something on reversing engineering in general.
+The scripts I will show you, are only introductive.

-The challenge we are going to see was one of the practice challenges for Reply Cyber Security Challenge.
+The challenge I am going to describe is taken from the practice challenges of the Reply Cyber Security Challenge (magari un link?).
-The challenge name is ***wysiNwyg*** and I choose it because of it's "semplicity" to be scripted.
+The challenge name is ***wysiNwyg***, and I decided to use this one because it is quite easy to automate.

 The tools I'm going to introduce are:
 - [Cutter](https://github.com/radareorg/cutter) (for static analysis)